-Rather than conducting relative impact assessments (representation as a percentage or only compared to the industry), an absolute impact assessment needs to be made.
-You should report on how the company is empowering or degrading women in absolute terms, such as systemic changes brought about by the company.
+An absolute impact assessment must be made rather than conducting relative impact assessments (representation as a percentage or only compared to the industry).
+Although industry and/or competitor comparisons are valuable to include, the main focus should be on how the company empowers or degrades women in absolute terms.

 In your analysis, you should emphasise the overall impact determined by using various metrics (i.e., how close the company is to 40-60% representation of either gender, female (over)representation in lower-to-upper pay quartiles, etc.).

-- Explain how underrepresentation negatively impacts women's standing in society/why it is an issue women are underrepresented in the workplace.
-What would be the impact of increasing the representation of women?
+- Explain how underrepresentation negatively impacts women's standing in society and why it is an issue that women are underrepresented in the workplace.

-- The % of women in management, the executive level, and on the board.
+- The % of women in leadership (preferably, if available, distinguished between management, the executive level, and on the board).

-- Consider if there is a glass ceiling effect or not.
+- Define whether there is a glass ceiling effect or not.

-For your information: since 2017, any organisation with 250 or more employees must publish and report specific figures about their gender pay gap in the UK.
+For your information: since 2017, any organisation with 250 or more employees must publish and report specific figures about the gender pay gap in the UK.
 You can look up any company here.

-- New hires (female versus male) for more leadership roles or in male-dominated departments
+- New hires (women vs. men) for leadership roles or in male-dominated departments.

 - Career development training for women versus men, and how many hours

-- Other initiatives include supporting younger female generations who want to pursue careers in STEM, mentor matching programs to encourage women to ensure their voices are heard, build their networks, etc.
+- Other initiatives include supporting younger female generations who want to pursue careers in STEM, mentor matching programs to encourage women to ensure their voices are heard, building their networks, etc.